 Most players convert DSD into PCM (Pulse Code Modulation) for playback.
 Some people object to the notion of converting DSD to PCM.
 If you share this concern, then look for a player that plays DSD files natively.
 Whether or not you can hear a difference between the native DSD file or the converted PCM is beyond the scope of this roundup.

 Bluetooth: Not all high-res players come with Bluetooth.
 If you plan on using Bluetooth wireless headphones with your digital audio player, we recommend that the player supports aptX, which promises near CD-quality wireless playback.
-Some newer DAPs also support aptX HD, which enables the player to stream digital audio files with 24-bit resolution and sampling rates as high as 48kHz (i.e., better-than-CD quality).
+Some newer DAPs also support aptX HD (also incorporated into aptX Adaptive), which enables the player to stream digital audio files with 24-bit resolution and sampling rates as high as 48kHz (i.e., better-than-CD quality).
 With both codecs, the player and the headphones you pair with them must be capable of supporting the codec.